Inexpensive high school graduation gift ideas

-A high school graduation gift that was a hit for my cousins last year was a coupon that I made up for a midterm or finals gift package (they were all headed to college).
-I made cookies and kept it cheap they were all happy and I saved some money!
+An inexpensive high school graduation gift that was a hit for my cousins last year was a coupon that I made up for a midterm or finals gift package (they were all headed to college).
+I made cookies which kept it cheap.
+They were all happy and I saved some money!

 Shop for party supplies and decorations at The Oriental Trading Company!

 If it is a relative (girl) or someone you know very well, they might enjoy a pillow made with pictures of them , especially when they are growing up.
 You can easily put them on transfer paper and iron them to a nice material and "make" or cover a pillow with the fabric.